SysKitTeam/docs-point/docs/governance-and-automation/security-compliance-checks/overview.md

 ---
-description: >-
-  This article provides information on the Security and Compliance checks feature in Syskit Point.
+description: This article provides information on the Security and Compliance checks feature in Syskit Point.
 ---

 # Overview

-The **Security and Compliance Checks**, visible directly on your Syskit Point home screen, pinpoint the **most important vulnerabilities and misalignments** with Microsoft 365 best practices.
-These checks keep you aware and help you **react quickly to keep your environment secure and under control**.
+The **Security and Compliance Checks** on your Syskit Point home screen **highlight key vulnerabilities and misalignments** with Microsoft 365 best practices.
+These checks **keep you informed, helping you react quickly and maintain a secure environment**.

-Collecting all the important info about the security and compliance state of your environment is a time-consuming and repetitive administration task. **Syskit Point performs regular security and compliance checks** for you, and **presents the results directly on your home screen**.
+Collecting all the important information about the security and compliance state of your environment is a time-consuming, repetitive administrative task. **Syskit Point performs regular security and compliance checks** for you, and **presents the results directly on your home screen**.

 :::info
 **Please note:** The Security and Compliance checks **email is sent to Syskit Point admins weekly**, on Wednesdays.